 Braces cannot cause bad breath.
 The only reason someone would experience bad breath linked with orthodontic treatment is if they aren’t cleaning around their braces properly.
 Keep in mind that if you are a mouth breather, because of the appliances, it could raise your chances of having bad breath.

-Sometimes odorous bacteria will collect around crowns or other dental work if you do not floss them regularly.
-Chances are, there is bacteria or food debris lodged somewhere around the tooth.
+Sometimes odorous germs will collect around crowns or other dental work if you do not floss them regularly.
+Chances are, there is germs or food debris lodged somewhere around the tooth.
 Left unaddressed, your crown could fall off.

 Wisdom tooth removal

 Widsom tooth removal can cause bad breath.
 Since multiple extraction sites are present following wisdom tooth surgery, it’s common for those patients to experience bad breath while their incision areas are healing.
 If you develop a dry socket, the halitosis can last up to a couple of weeks or more.

 If you tend to experience chronic tonsillitis, tonsil stones, or a sore throat, chances are there’s an increased level of germs surrounding your tonsils.
 And since your tonsils are practically impossible to clean, bad breath is common.

 Tonsils don’t cause bad breath, but if you have infected tonsils or tonsil stones, you likely have bad breath germs tucked in and around them.
 As such, you could see halitosis symptoms get worse whenever you experience tonsil flare-ups.